-Limitations: Make sure your water is balanced, since irritation could be caused by bacteria rather than chemicals!
+Limitations: Make sure your water is balanced since irritation could be caused by bacteria rather than chemicals!

 Limitations: if you have a strong chlorine smell, it probably means you don’t have enough chlorine in your water.
 This seems paradoxical but the smell isn’t caused by chlorine, but chloramines, and it means that there is a lot of contamination in the water and the chlorine amount isn’t concentrated enough to remove it.
-If the water is balanced, there will be only a slight odor of chlorine.
+If the water is balanced, there will be only a slight odour of chlorine.